racerxdl/f2rank/README.md

 There is also a few notes of root files here/folders here:

 *   `database`      (This is the database schema.
 It uses MySQL Workbench, you can install it and open and see how the database is structured and/or deploy the schema at your mysql server to run F2Rank)
 *   `facebook`      (This is the facebook assets like logos and stuff.
 Just take a look and you will know what is it)
+*   `jspump`        (This is from Pump It Up Visualizer Project)
+*   `jsselector`    (This is from Pump It Up Visualizer Project)
 *   `serverside`    (This is the server-side stuff.
 I mean, all here is server-side, but those scripts is for posting stuff on facebook by date like the Top 5 users on month)
 *   `songlist.csv`  (This is the Song List dumped from Fiesta 2 [ I really dont remember which version ].
 It's used by all the engine)
 *   `steplist.csv`  (This is the Chart List dumped from Fiesta 2.
 It's used by all the engine)

 Have fun! :D